ACM20121 Certificate II In

 Course snapshot

-• Duration: One Semester (View timetable)
+• Duration: One semester (view timetable)

-• Next Intake: Starts Feb 2024
+• Next Intake: July 2024

-• Application status: Register Your Interest Now
+• Application status: Apply now

-• Prerequisite: none required
+• Prerequisite: No prior qualifications are required

-• Best suited to: Years 10 – 12 High School aged students who are passionate about a career working with animals.
+• Best suited to: Years 10 – 12 high school aged students who are passionate about a career working with animals^

 Play Video